CCSD records detail dozens of complaints about Trustee Kevin Child

 Two female employees told the investigator that whenever Child was in the building, they shut their doors and pretended they were not at work.

-One of the few names remaining in the documents is that of Stephen Augspurger, head of the administrators’ union.
-It describes a September 2016 phone call in which he told Cole that he had no confidence that anything would be done at the conclusion of the investigation.
+One of the few names remaining in the documents is that of Stephen Augspurger, head of the administrators union.
+It describes a September 2016 phone call in which he told Cole he had no confidence that anything would be done at the conclusion of the investigation.

 “(Augspurger) says that in years past nothing has been done out of this office,” Cole’s notes state.